CedarStreetGarage/python-joystick-servo-stepper-controller/README.md

 rather than implementing them in software here.
 This controller by default runs in vector mode with all actions on all servos occuring synchronously.

-The Norberg controller is a far mode advanced controller intended for CNC control.
+The Norberg controller is a far more advanced controller intended for CNC control.
 That said, it has a slew of features not used here (e.g. vector control for curve contours, analog-to-digital inputs, etc.).
 It allows either synchronous (vector) or asynchronous control; here we